-- 5. responds to the local characteristics of the landscape; and - 6. maintains the historic integrity of the settlement pattern; and - 7. avoids undue impact on views, rural character and sense of openness; and - otherwise mitigates the visual impact arising from new structures, buildings and changes of use through suitable native species planting which is itself not out of character with the landscape; and - 9. does not unduly impact on elevated views from outside the Neighbourhood Area.
+- 5. responds to the local characteristics of the landscape; and - 6. maintains the historic integrity of the settlement pattern; and - 7. avoids undue impact on views, rural character and sense of openness; and - otherwise mitigates the visual impact arising from new structures, buildings and changes of use through suitable native species planting which is itself not out of character with the landscape.